The Towns that Make Italians Proud

 More Info

-- Create your Ligurian itinerary: Beautiful Villages in Liguria Map
+Itinerary Map - Create your Ligurian itinerary: Beautiful Villages in Liguria Map

 I Borghi Piu Belli d'Italia - The Most Beautiful Villages of Italy - is an independent association of 206 Italian towns that meet criteria of architectural integrity, quality of life, as well as artistic and historical heritage.
 The borghi have joint promotions, joint festivals, and a guide book.
-The website Borghi Piu Belli d'Italia has nice English descriptions of each of the localities making it a useful tool for planning travel to other parts of Italy.
+The website I Borghi Piu Belli d'Italia has nice English descriptions of each of the localities making it a useful tool for planning travel to other parts of Italy.
 Eighteen of the villages wait for you in Liguria.

 Bandiere Arancioni - The Orange Flags - is an initiative of Touring Club Italiano to identify localities of excellence in Italy.
 These Italian towns must pass numerous tourist-oriented criteria related to welcome, attractions, services, structure, and environment.
 The website Best Small Towns Italy provides information about each town and the process in English, and in Italian Bandiere Arancioni tells all.
 Thirteen towns in Liguria have been awarded the Bandiera Arancione.